Dan-Matthews-23/local-legends/README.md

 #### Images

-Rather than store the images in folders as I've done in previous projects, I 've decided to allow the restaurant owner to specify which image they would like to use.
-The URL is stored in the database rather than the file itself.
+There are several images in this project that are used as temporary placeholders.
+Once this project is launched I will contact the restaurasnts and replace these images with their own images pending approval.
+Images in use are from [pexels](https://www.pexels.com/)

 ### Stage Two - Master Template

 The Master Template, called base.html, will be used as a template for all pages in this project.
+It will hold the header, footer, welcome bar and and nav bar.

 #### Header